zpthree/alfred-coder/README.md

 - `cdr term workspace` - open the terminal for the given workspace in the browser.

-- `cdr stop all` - stop all workspaces
+- `cdr stop:all` - stop all workspaces

 ```
 browser="Firefox Developer Edition"